Tevillo/web_server/README.md

 [ ] Add Cooldown to Server
 [ ] Add ram counter to Server and only allow so much ram usage [ ] Only allow accepted users to deactivate servers
+[ ] Add ajax like function to live update server status